-9.3 Continuing to support workforce development in Oregon
+9.3 Continuing to support equitable onramps to broadband jobs and workforce development in Oregon

-Even though the constellation of higher education institutions and private training providers are producing significant qualified workers, Oregon is encouraging ISPs to ensure that the state's workforce is ready to meet the needs of the BEAD deployment by actively working to increase the scale of the qualified, diverse workforce in the state.
+Even though the constellation of higher education institutions and private training providers are producing significant qualified workers, in alignment with NTIA Guidance 2.8.1 part a and part c, Oregon is encouraging ISPs to ensure that the state's workforce is ready to meet the needs of the BEAD deployment by actively working to increase the scale of the qualified, diverse workforce in the state.

 As noted in the BEAD plan, Oregon has relationships with unions, ISPs, and training providers, all of which have been activated in the workforce space in anticipation of increased broadband construction demands.
 Oregon universities, extension services, and technical schools have been partnering with ISPs to develop specialized training programs.
+OBO will play a coordinating and supporting role amongst educational centers, ISPs, and other related stakeholders (when feasible and appropriate) to help drive a diversified, and highly skilled workforce, one in which all defined covered populations are represented.

 As part of this ongoing work across the state, OBO affirms a few strategies employed in the industry, best practices demonstrated by the training providers locally and nationally noted above.
 These best practices are critical to combatting worker shortages, retention challenges, and increasing retirement due to an aging workforce, all of which are present in much of the broadband construction sector.
+When feasible and as appropriate, OBO will promote the best practices described below.
+Methods may include public web postings, email notifications, and other specific means of communication to statewide stakeholders.